TonyLi0916/life-calculator/README.md

 # Life Calculator

-This is a multi-page web application developed using HTML, CSS, and JavaScript.
+This is a multi-page web application developed using HTML, CSS, and vanilla JavaScript.
 It can be used for many different purposes and encompasses calculations for domains such as mathematics, real estate, school, and general purposes.
 It demonstrates dynamic functionality, responsive design, and interactive features for real-time calculations.
 Deployed using github pages.
 This project has also helped with my math abilities:).

 - **Tip Calculator**